richardyhayashi/nextjs-14-tutorials/nextjs-14-tutorial-codevolution.md

 ### Colocation

 1. In the same directory in 'app/' not named page.tsx.
 2. Or in the components directory in 'components/'.

+### Private Folders

+`_private-folder`

+N.B.: Cannot access in browser.
+* replace '_' with %5F to allow underscore in the URL.